Kirk Franklin Biography

 Legal misunderstandings developed between Kirk Franklin and two of his choirs.
 In 1998 he was sued, by God’s Property, for contract disagreements.
 In 2000, Kirk and GospoCentric went through a multi-million-dollar lawsuit with The Family.
 They were requesting Nu Nation Project royalties.
 The group disbanded and Kirk became a solo artist.
 A Brighter Day was on the horizon.

 God continued to breathe upon the music ministry of Kirk Franklin.
 In 2002 the disc, The Rebirth of Kirk Franklin, made No. 4 on Billboard.
 It stayed on the Gospel Albums chart for 29 weeks.
 In 2005, he released the album, Hero.
 In 2006, he released Songs for the Storm, Volume 1.
 He also received 2 Grammy Awards for Hero.
 Kirk participated in Christian mission efforts for Hurricane Katrina victims.
 He performed at the Rebuilding the Soul of America Concert in New Orleans.
-He has won seven Grammy Awards.
-He received 13 Dove Awards and 15 Stellar Awards.
+He has won seven Grammy Awards and has received 13 Dove Awards and 15 Stellar Awards.
 His songs are featured on Christian radio, secular and Christian video channels.
-In a 10-year period he sold over 10 million albums.
+In a 10-year period, he sold over 10 million albums.

 In 2007, Kirk Franklin performed a global missions project with a few gospel greats.
 He produced The Fight of My Life.
 It included Melvin Williams, TobyMac, Rance Allen and others.
 He topped the charts again.
 The album made it to the top 49 of the Billboard 200 Chart.
 Proceeds went toward helping victims of the 2010 Haiti earthquake.

 In 2011, a project of at least 20 Christian gospel music artists was created by Kirk Franklin.
-They were The Winans, Bishop Morton, Natalie Grant, Yolanda Adams, Marvin Sapp, Jeremy Camp and other artists.
+They were The Winans, Bishop Morton, Natalie Grant, Yolanda Adams, Marvin Sapp, Jeremy Camp, and other artists.
 He released Are You Listening?
 He did it again and topped the pop charts with “I Smile” from his Hello Fear studio album.
 Kirk has been on 11 gospel music tours.
 He’s recorded over 11 albums.
 He has shared the stage with secular artists, too.
 The Nu Nation project included Dan Shea, Bill Withers, R. Kelly, Mary J. Blige, Bono and more.

 The music ministry Kirk Franklin has also led to television opportunities.
 He wrote the song “Thank You.”
 It is a soundtrack for the movie Kingdom Come and recorded the song Joy.
 It is a soundtrack for the movie, Preacher’s Wife.
 Kirk is the host and a co-executive producer for Sunday Best.
 It is a gospel music talent search program.
 He was the co-music director for the American Bible Challenge Show and has been featured on the sitcom Sister, Sister.

 While ministering to thousands, Kirk Franklin needed deliverance.
-He share his testimony of deliverance on TBN and the CBN Christian broadcasting network.
+He shares his testimony of deliverance on TBN and the CBN Christian broadcasting network.
 He talked about it in Christian radio interviews, Charisma and other magazines.
 Pastor Tony Evans of Oak Cliff Bible Fellowship was his “real mentor.”

 Kirk Franklin is also a published author.
 He has written at least 4 books.
 Church Boy, also a nickname he coined, is an autobiographical sketch of his life and music.
 The Blueprint: A Plan for Living Above Life’s Storms it is a book of transparency.
-It deals with parenting, marriage, politics, sex and religion.
+It deals with parenting, marriage, politics, sex, and religion.
 Lean On Me is a book of stories about people who made it through life challenges.
 Kirk didn’t forget about the kids.
 He published How Do Alligators Praise the Lord?
 It introduces children, ages 4 – 12 or grades 4-7 to worship styles.

 Finally, Kirk Franklin’s song list contains almost 150 titles.
 Allow me to close with an inspirational poetic summary using some of them.